raffraffraff/audio-teleport/README.md

 # Audio Teleport
 Simple client/server for sending audio from one (Linux) host to another.

+# Installation
+1. Run the build.sh
+2. Install package on client and server
+3. Edit /etc/audio-teleport on the client and set the server details
+4. Run audio-teleport.sh on the client

 ## How does it work?
 ### Client side
 Creates a dummy Pulseaudio playback device (sink) and sets it as default.
 It then records audio, compresses it and streams it to the server.